tstilwell91/keyagent-ant/README.md

   Plot saved.
 ```

-### Interpreting Superpixel Highlights
+### Interpreting Model and Superpixel Highlights

 The SHAP image plots in `compare_pred_true` mode include superpixel highlights:

 * The **green highlighted areas** (top positive superpixels) appear mainly on the legs and the petiole/waist region.
 This tells you that the model found the strongest evidence for *bothroponera* in these specific parts of the ant for this image.
 * The **purple (magenta) highlighted areas** (top negative superpixels) are on the upper part of the mesosoma (thorax) and perhaps some lower background/leg areas.
 These regions contributed negatively (or least positively) toward the *bothroponera* prediction.

-These insights can help validate the model’s behavior or uncover misleading signals in the data.
+Regardless of the mode, the second panel displays the predicted class along with its confidence score, while the third panel shows the true class label.
+Each image is overlaid with SHAP values.
+Red regions indicate areas that contributed positively toward the class decision, and blue regions indicate areas that contributed little or negatively.